Partnership Grant aims to inform discussion around childhood disability

 “Ryerson couldn’t be more pleased to see the results of a previous Partnership Development Grant grow into a larger, Canada-wide project set to improve the lives of young families who need support and greater understanding,” said Steven N. Liss, vice-president, research and innovation.
 “Professor Underwood’s team is a wonderful example of the type of interdisciplinary, community-facing, cross-cultural work that is championed here at Ryerson.”

-The team is tracking progress and their publications on the Inclusive Early Childhood Service System website.
+The team is tracking progress and their publications on the Inclusive Early Childhood Service System website., external link

 The funds for this grant are part of a $5.1 Million investment by SSHRC into research at Ryerson university.